falcosecurity/test-infra/config/prow/oci/branding/README.md

 uses a URL for the navbar logo and a path relative to Deck's static directory for the favicon.
 [Regression tests](../../../../tools/ci/verify-branding.test.mjs) check both assets and the rendered mount.

+[style.css](style.css) sizes the navbar logo to 32px while preserving its aspect ratio.
+Deck mounts only this CSS extension file with `subPath`, leaving the upstream extension directory and JavaScript intact.
+The stylesheet shares the content-hashed ConfigMap, so changing it updates the Deployment's volume reference.